 In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use.

-On May 22, 2021, Virgin Galactic's VSS Unity launched from Spaceport America, making New Mexico the third U.S. state to launch humans into space.
+On May 22, 2021, Virgin Galactic's VSS Unity flight made New Mexico the third U.S. state to launch humans into space.

-The unemployment rate for June 2021 is 7.9% in New Mexico, tied with Connecticut as the highest in the country.
+The unemployment rate for June 2021 in New Mexico was 7.9%, tied with Connecticut as the highest in the country.

-From July 2021 to July 2022, the U.S. Census Bureau estimated a slight decrease in population.
+From July 2021 to July 2022, U.S. Census Bureau estimated a slight decrease in population.

-In August 2021, Santa Fe announced a one-year pilot program providing a $400 monthly "stability stipend" to 100 parents under 30 attending Santa Fe Community College.
+In August 2021, Santa Fe announced a one-year pilot program providing a "stability stipend" of $400 monthly to 100 parents under 30 attending Santa Fe Community College.

-On October 22, 2021, Spaceport America was the site of the first successfully tested vacuum-sealed "suborbital accelerator", conducted by SpinLaunch.
+On October 22, 2021, Spaceport America hosted the first successfully tested vacuum-sealed "suborbital accelerator" by SpinLaunch.

-A report commissioned in 2021 attributed the state's slow population growth to a negative net migration rate.
+A report commissioned in 2021 by the New Mexico Legislature attributed the state's slow growth to a negative net migration rate, particularly among those 18 or younger, and to a 19% decline in the birth rate.

-In 2021, New Mexico chile sold close to $40 million, while dry beans accounted for $7.6 million.
+In 2021, New Mexico chile sold close to $40 million, while dry beans accounted for $7.6 million that year.

-In 2021, New Mexico saw a record-breaking 39.2 million tourists, which had a total economic income of $10 billion.
+In 2021, New Mexico had a record-breaking 39.2 million tourists, which had a total economic income of $10 billion.

 In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state.

-In January 2022, New Mexico became the first state in the U.S. to recruit national guardsmen and state workers to serve as substitute teachers due to staffing shortages.
+In January 2022, New Mexico became the first state in the U.S. to recruit national guardsmen and state workers to serve as substitute teachers due to staffing shortages caused by COVID-19.

-On March 1, 2022, Governor Grisham signed into law four bills to increase the salaries and benefits of teachers and other school staff.
+On March 1, 2022, Governor Grisham signed into law four bills to increase the salaries and benefits of teachers and other school staff, particularly in entry-level positions, partly in response to pandemic-related shortages.

-In March 2022, New Mexico became the first state to offer free college tuition for all residents, after the legislature passed a bipartisan bill.
+In March 2022, New Mexico became the first state to offer free college tuition for all residents, with the legislature allocating almost 1 percent of the state budget to cover tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges.

 As of June 2022, New Mexico has one of the nation's most permissive abortion laws: Elective abortion care is legal at all stages of pregnancy, without restrictions.

-On July 1, 2022, New Mexico's free college tuition program took effect, covering tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges for all residents.
+On July 1, 2022, New Mexico's free college tuition program took effect, offering free tuition to all residents regardless of income, work status, or legal status.

-In November 2022, the New Mexico State Investment Council announced a $100 million commitment to America's Frontier Fund (AFF), a venture capital firm focused on advanced technologies.
+In November 2022, the New Mexico State Investment Council committed $100 million to America's Frontier Fund (AFF), a venture capital firm focused on advanced technologies.

-A 2022 report cited poor roads as a major factor in New Mexico's continually high traffic fatalities.
+A 2022 report cited poor road conditions as a major factor in New Mexico's continually high traffic fatalities.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,560 homeless people in New Mexico.

-According to the 2022 American Community Survey, information was gathered about the most commonly claimed ancestry groups in New Mexico.
+According to the 2022 American Community Survey, ancestry groups in New Mexico were analyzed.

-According to the New Mexico Film Office, in 2022, film and television expenditures reached the highest recorded level at over $855 million.
+According to the New Mexico Film Office, in 2022, film and television expenditures reached the highest recorded level at over $855 million, compared to $624 million the previous year.

 In 2022, Democrat Gabe Vasquez defeated Republican Herrell in New Mexico's Second Congressional District.

-In 2022, New Mexico ranked 13th in the Social Mobility Index (SMI).
+In 2022, New Mexico ranked 13th in the Social Mobility Index (SMI), which measures access to colleges and universities with lower tuition and higher job prospects for economically disadvantaged students.

 In 2022, pharmaceutical company Curia announced plans to invest $100 million to expand local operations.

-In 2022, the PRRI estimated 63% of the population in New Mexico were Christian.
+In 2022, the PRRI estimated 63% of the population were Christian.

 As of January 2023, New Mexico ranked sixth in the number of female state legislators (43.8%), with women comprising a majority of the New Mexico House of Representatives (53%) and over a quarter of the Senate (29%).